 Unsafe Conditions

 The safety philosophy in the United States has focused primarily on identifying and correcting “unsafe conditions,” and only on the most glaring and obvious “unsafe acts.”
 But consider: how did the unsafe condition come to be?
 If the condition was the result of normal wear and tear, why didn’t someone notice it and respond appropriately?
-If the condition was the result of someone’s failure, let’s say, to clean up a spill of liquid on a slippery floor, wouldn’t you say that condition was caused by someone’s unsafe act?
+If the condition was the result of someone’s failure, let’s say, to clean up a spill of liquid on a slippery floor, wouldn’t you tell someone’s unsafe act caused that condition?
 Not only would the initial spill be considered an unsafe act, but so would the failure to clean it up or to report it to someone who could: an unsafe act of OMISSION, rather than an unsafe act of COMMISSION.

 An architect was hired to design a chemical plant expansion.
-There was a very limited amount of property on which to make this expansion, so all the process equipment was jammed into a limited space.
+There was a minimal amount of property on which to make this expansion, so all the process equipment was jammed into a restricted space.
 All the process lines were manually controlled.
 Three batches were scheduled to be run.
-Certain steps required the manual opening and closing of certain valves at a very precise time.
+Specific steps required the manual opening and closing of certain valves at an exact time.
 The operator was required to be in three different, widely spaced and inaccessible parts of the new plant, at the same time.

 Unsafe Act

-But holding the person who performed the unsafe act responsibly is a serious mistake.
-Most often the unsafe act was due to a more fundamental error:
+But holding the person who performed the unsafe act responsibly is a grave mistake.
+Most often, the unsafe act was due to a more fundamental error:

 - Lack of training